PhilippeGambette/recophync/README.md

 * &#9745; compressed
 * &#9745; nearly stable

-It has been updated to work with `Python3`
+It has been updated to work with `Python3` and the latest version of `networkx`